apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.2/standalone.md

 :::

-You can also run the service as a background process using the `pulsar-daemon start standalone` command.
+You can also run the service as a background process using the `bin/pulsar-daemon start standalone` command.
 For more information, see [pulsar-daemon](https://pulsar.apache.org/docs/en/reference-cli-tools/#pulsar-daemon).
 >
 > * By default, there is no encryption, authentication, or authorization configured.
 Apache Pulsar can be accessed from remote server without any authorization.
 Please do check [Security Overview](security-overview) document to secure your deployment.
 >